 Bledsoe Creek State Park

 Bledsoe Creek offers two boat launch ramps, one for registered campers only and the other open for the general public.
-Other activities include fishing at Old Hickory Lake, picnic facilities (the largest able to accommodate up to 150 people) and park programs which provide entertainment for all ages and change annually.
+Other activities include fishing at Old Hickory Lake, picnic facilities (the largest able to accommodate up to 150 people), and park programs that provide entertainment for all ages and change annually.

 Park Trail Maps